department-of-veterans-affairs/vagov-content/pages/education/index.md

 template: level2-index
 title: VA Education and Training Benefits
 display_title: Education and Training
-description: Find out if you're eligible and how to apply for VA education benefits for Veterans, Servicemembers, and their qualified family members.
+description: Find out if you're eligible and how to apply for VA education benefits for Veterans, service members, and their qualified family members.
 VA education and training benefits can help you pay for college tuition, find the right school or training program, get career counseling, and more.
 concurrence: complete
 lastupdate:
 order: 1